ejpcmac/confkit/CONTRIBUTING.md

         $ git remote add upstream https://github.com/ejpcmac/confkit.git

-4. Checkout to `develop`:

-        $ git checkout develop

 ## Workflow

 To make a change, please use this workflow:

+1. Select the base branch:

+    * `stable-<version>` if there is no breaking change,
+    * `develop-<version>` if you plan to introduce a breaking change.

-1. Checkout to `develop` and apply the last upstream changes (use rebase, not merge!):
+2. Checkout the selected branch and apply the last upstream changes (use rebase, not merge!).
+For instance, if the branch is `develop-24.05`:

-        $ git checkout develop
+        $ git checkout develop-24.05
         $ git fetch --all --prune
-        $ git rebase upstream/develop
+        $ git rebase upstream/develop-24.05

-2. For a tiny patch, create a new branch with an explicit name:
+3. Create a new branch with an explicit name:

-        $ git checkout -b <my_branch>
+        $ git checkout -b <my-branch>

-    Alternatively, if you are working on a feature which would need more work, you can create a feature branch with `git-flow`:

-        $ git flow feature start <my_feature>

-    *Note: always open an issue and ask before starting a big feature, to avoid it not beeing merged and your time lost.*

-3. Work on your feature:
+4. Work on your feature:

         # Some work
         $ git commit -am "feat: add something"